spany14/Customised-MRTK-Prefabs/README.md

-# Customised-MRTK-Prefabs
+# Customised-MRTK-Prefabs and scripts
-MRTK Prefabs customized for Unity and Hololens apps
+Few of MRTK Prefabs and scripts customized for Unity and Hololens app expereince